denscholar/pizza-shop-microverse/README.md

 ![Screenshot](image.png)

 ## Project presentation

 Please take a look at the video named Project.mp in this repository
-## Description
-The Pizza Shop website displays a Pizza.
+## DescriptionThe Pizza Shop website displays a Pizza.
 I allow users to likes their favorites pizza, make reservation and comment.

 ## Getting started